rust-lang/rust/docs/dev/syntax.md

 ```

 This allows using true pointer equality for comparison of identities of `SyntaxNodes`.
-rust-analyzer used to have this design as well, but since we've switch to cursors.
+rust-analyzer used to have this design as well, but we've since switched to cursors.
 The main problem with memoizing the red nodes is that it more than doubles the memory requirements for fully realized syntax trees.
 In contrast, cursors generally retain only a path to the root.
 C# combats increased memory usage by using weak references.